BW-Co-Make2/Backend/README.md

 | GET         | /issue/private/post/:id | Resolves to one post by that user and issue ID    |
 | DELETE      | /issue/:id              | Removes an issue based on its Id                  |

-# Structure for when doing a post of a new Issue
+# Structure for when doing a post of a new Issue AND Updating

 ```JSON
 {